 There are loads of buses that run along Church Rd near the house, which can get you into central Brighton in about 15-20 minutes.
 The buses are about £2.50 each way or a day pass is only £5.00 so it isn’t expensive to get around the city.

 Over the last 10 years, I’ve found Hove to be increasingly the part of the city that I prefer to stay in.
 All the nice brunch spots and stylish restaurants are either on the border of Brighton and Hove or in Hove these days, so don’t feel like you are staying in the wrong part of town here.
-It’s fast becoming the area to be.
+It’s fast becoming the area to be in.

-Suffice to say: if I could have lived in the main bathroom for the rest of my life, I’d be pretty happy.
+Suffice to say, if I could have lived in the main bathroom for the rest of my life, I’d be pretty happy.
 It is HUGE – roughly the size of my tiny London flat (slight exaggeration but you get the idea).
-The owners have put a huge amount of work into restoring this room and it shows!
+The owners have put a huge amount of work into restoring this room and it shows.
 Dark slate floors, white tiled walls, huge plants, the biggest rainfall shower I have ever seen, so much natural light.
 Basically, my dream.

 There’s a second bathroom on the next floor up that has a vintage roll-top bathtub.
 It’s not as showy as the other bathroom but it has been very tastefully renovated as well.

 Their family is completed by three adorable dogs – French Bulldogs, I think?
-You can tell I’m not a dog person and, in fact, I was a little hesitant but these three cuties captured my heart!
+You can tell I’m not a dog person and, in fact, I was a little hesitant but these three cuties captured my heart.
 They were so relaxed and lovely.
-Plus, their little legs can’t make it up the stairs so they hang out on the ground floor and backyard, which suits them perfectly.
+Plus, their little legs can’t make it up the stairs so they only hang out on the ground floor and backyard, which suits them perfectly.
 They are also your hosts if you’re staying in one of the private rooms but get to go on a holiday with their dads if you book out the whole house.

 On the ground floor, the house features a large open-plan lounge/dining room plus a brand new kitchen.
 If you’re renting this house out for yourself and want somewhere you can make your own meals, then this place is perfect for you.
-There is also free WiFi throughout the house, which worked perfectly the whole time I stayed.
-I loved the fact that the WiFi is named after Jefferson Airplane – Fred’s favourite band.
+There is also free WiFi throughout the house, which worked well the whole time I stayed.
+I also loved the fact that the WiFi is named after Jefferson Airplane – Fred’s favourite band.

-Heading to Brighton?
-Don’t miss my full city guide here!
+Don’t miss my Brighton city guide

 Disclaimer: I know Mark and Fred through performing with Sink The Pink.
 They invited me to come and stay with them just as they were finishing up their house so I could write this review and feature it on my social media accounts.
 They made no editorial demands on me and this is a completely honest account of how I felt about my stay.
 As a general rule, I don’t write negative reviews: if I don’t like somewhere I stay, I don’t feature it.
 So I obviously really liked this one.